-- 1. Park machine safely. - 2.
-Disconnect and remove battery.
-See above procedure. - 3.
+- Park machine safely.
+1. - Disconnect and remove battery.
+Refer to Removing and Installing Battery procedure. - 3.
 Clean battery with one gallon of water mixed with four tablespoons of baking soda.
-Caution: Do not get the soda solution into the cells. - 4.
-Rinse the battery thoroughly with plain water and dry. - 5.
-Clean terminals and battery cable ends with wire brush to remove corrosion.
+Caution: DO NOT get the soda solution into the cells. - 4.
+Rinse the battery thoroughly with plain water and dry. - Clean terminals and battery cable ends with wire brush to remove corrosion.
 Replace the terminal bolts if corroded. - 6.
-Apply battery terminal grease to the terminals and cable ends to prevent corrosion. - 7.
-Install battery.
+Apply battery terminal grease to the terminals and cable ends to prevent corrosion. - Install battery.